BrowserBox/BrowserBox/README.md

 We're excited to announce that BrowserBox can now run as a hidden service on the Tor network!
 This significant update brings enhanced privacy and security, allowing you to access BrowserBox with the anonymity of Tor.
 Check out our [Show HN post: torbb - Now with Tor, run BrowserBox as a hidden service](#Show-HN-Post-Link).

+*Note: Tor Hidden Services for BrowserBox are a working prototype, and in my testing it was often very slow.
+While your mileage may vary, there's likely much that can still be improved.
+If you see something, open an issue!*

 #### Getting Started with BrowserBox on Tor
 - **Download Mkcert Root CA**: For a smoother experience on Tor, download and install the Mkcert Root CA, unique to each installation, to avoid certificate warnings.
 [Installation Guide](#rootCA-installation-guidance).
 - **Create Your Hidden Service**: Fork this repository and open an issue using the "Make BB Hidden Service" template.
 A GitHub action will automatically create your unique .onion link.
 [Learn more](#github-issue-template).